MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

     ![](media/suggested-web-get.png)

-5. Enter each web page you want to extract content from and select **Add**.
+5. Enter each webpage you want to extract content from and select **Add**.
 The URLs must be secure (they must start with *https://*).

 6. You can delete any page by hovering near the end of the URL and selecting the delete icon.

     ![](media/suggested-web-wizard.png)

-7. When you're done adding pages, select **Start** to being the extraction process.
-This could take several minutes, depending on the complexity and number of web pages you added.
-A alert at the top of the screen will let you know the extraction is in process.
+7. When you're done adding pages, select **Start** to begin the extraction process.
+This could take several minutes, depending on the complexity and number of webpages you added.
+An alert at the top of the screen will let you know the extraction is in process.
 You will not be able to add more URLs while extraction is happening.

     ![](media/suggested-web-wait.png)

 >[!TIP]
->You can add multiple websites but we recommend that you don't include more than a few at a time to keep it manageable.
+>You can add multiple webpages but we recommend that you don't include more than a few at a time to keep it manageable.

-Sometimes it may be impossible to extract content from a linked website (for example, the site you're referencing might be down).
+Sometimes it may be impossible to extract content from a linked webpage (for example, the site you're referencing might be down).
 The tool provides explicit feedback about errors so that you can understand and address the issue.

-After you've successfully extracted content, a number of suggestions should appear.
+After you've successfully extracted content, a number of suggestions will appear.
 You can now review these to determine which you want to add to your bot.

 ![](media/suggested-web-topics.png)